 If you forget to take it

-Do not try to make up for the dose that you missed.
+Do not take a double dose to make up for the dose that you missed.

 If you are not sure what to do, ask your doctor or pharmacist.

-If you have trouble remembering when to take your medicine, ask your pharmacist for some
+If you have trouble remembering to take your medicine, ask your pharmacist for some

 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13

-Emergency at the nearest hospital, if you think you or anyone else may have taken too much Paxtine.
+think that you or anyone else may have taken too much PAXTINE.
 Do this even if there

 are no signs of discomfort or poisoning.

 You may need urgent medical attention.

-While you are taking Paxtine
+While you are taking PAXTINE

 Things you must do

-Tell all the doctors, dentists and pharmacists who are treating you that you are taking Paxtine.
+Tell any other doctors, dentists and pharmacists who treat you that you are taking

 Tell your doctor if, for any reason, you have not taken your medicine exactly as directed.

-Otherwise, your doctor may think that it was not working as it should and change your treatment unnecessarily.
+Otherwise, your doctor may think that it was not working and change your treatment

 Things you must not do

-Do not give this medicine to anyone else, even if their symptoms seem similar to yours.
+Do not give your medicine to anyone else, even if they have the same condition as

 Things to be careful of